 Options in advanced study at the School of Humanities and Social Sciences are designed for the educational needs of scholars within specific disciplines.
 Some students seek to gain a competitive edge in their career fields or to lay the groundwork for further graduate study.
-Others seek knowledge for personal of professional growth.
+Others seek knowledge for personal or professional growth.
 All of them are full members and valued contributors to our vibrant intellectual community.

-Gender and Sexuality Studies: Graduate Certificate
+Gender and Sexuality Studies Certificate

-The Master of Public Policy (MPP) and the Certificate in Public Policy prepare graduates to engage in policy research, analysis, management, and program evaluation.
-The programs provide students with a solid foundation in the concepts of policymaking as well as the key analytic tools necessary to evaluate policy proposals and program implementation.
+The 15-credit, five-course Certificate in Public Policy prepares you to engage in policy research, analysis, management, and program evaluation, providing a solid foundation in the concepts of policymaking as well as the key analytic tools necessary to evaluate policy proposals and program implementation.

-Teacher Education: Five-Year Programs
+Teacher Education Programs

 Gain the competitive edge enjoyed by teachers with master’s degrees—and get there faster—with accelerated programs that confer bachelor’s and master’s degrees in five years of study.
 Options are available across the PK–12 spectrum and in special education, urban education, and education of the deaf or hard of hearing.